jhj0517/Whisper-WebUI/backend/README.md

 Documentation is available via [`app/redoc`](https://github.com/Redocly/redoc) or root URL with redirection.
 # Setup and Installation

-This assumes that you are in the root directory of Whisper-WebUI
+Installation assumes that you are in the root directory of Whisper-WebUI

 1. Create `.env` in `backend/configs/.env`
 ```